reshmabidikar/reshmabidikar.github.io/2019/04/springboot-what-and-why.md

 Recently, everyone is talking about how [Spring Boot](https://click.linksynergy.com/deeplink?id=MnzIZAZNE5Y&mid=39197&murl=https%3A%2F%2Fwww.udemy.com%2Fcourse%2Fspring-5-with-spring-boot-2%2F) is much better compared to [Spring](https://click.linksynergy.com/deeplink?id=MnzIZAZNE5Y&mid=39197&murl=https%3A%2F%2Fwww.udemy.com%2Fcourse%2Fjava-spring-framework-masterclass%2F) and how it is modular and easy to set up.
 So in this blog post, I will explain a bit about what Spring Boot is and how it works

-\[table id=25 /\]

 ## What is Spring Boot?

 As per the definition on the Spring.io site, "**Spring Boot makes it easy to create stand-alone, production-grade Spring based Applications that you can "just run**"

 SpringBoot sits on top of Spring.
 It helps you to get started with a Spring application quickly without having to write a lot of boilerplate code.
 In addition, it provides embedded servers like Tomcat, Jetty etc. So even if you are creating a web application, you can just create a standalone application and deploy it in the embedded server.

 So you don't need to waste any time writing boilerplate code, doing XML configuration, adding Jar files or bothering about deploying on a server.
 You can just focus on writing your code, Spring Boot will do the rest.